can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

               finally (format out "~a" name))))))
 ```

 Did I just use `loop` again?
-Oh my.
+Oh, my.
 And `to-hash-table` was useful
 again with a little modification of `:key-sub` parameter that allowed
 to have anything from the post as a key.
 In this case, using
 `filename` as a key made generation logic really simple.

 Now, I have all parts in place - I had all posts fetched from the
 server, I could determine which posts were updated remotely or just
-didn't exist locally and I could convert remote represenation back to
+didn't exist locally and I could convert remote representation back to
 the markdown text (I omitted the code that turned fields into a header
 with `title:` and other fields but it's there of course.

-By the way, in case usage of format in `finally` part surprises you, I
+By the way, in case usage of the format in `finally` part surprises
-had to add it, because otherwise sbcl kept serializing filename as an
+you, I had to add it, because otherwise, sbcl kept serializing filename
-array of characters for some reason.
+as an array of characters for some reason.

 `merge-fetched-posts` function contains one of the most epic usages of
 `loop` macro I ever did.
 Let me just paste it as an excerpt from the